Bukama/bukama/README.md

 ### Upcoming

-* 2025-06-11: "All you need to know about Maven 4" ([Haeger Consulting](https://www.haeger-consulting.de/), 🇩🇪 Bonn)
-* 2025-08-16o17: "Das ist doch behindert! Über Barrieren und Freiheiten" ([FrOSCon](https://froscon.org/), 🇩🇪 St. Augustin)
+* 2025-08-16: "Das ist doch behindert! Über Barrieren und Freiheiten" ([FrOSCon](https://froscon.org/), 🇩🇪 St. Augustin)
 * 2025-08-19: "All you need to know about Maven 4" ([JUG Switzerland](https://www.jug.ch/), 🇨🇭 Zürich)
 * 2025-08-20: "All you need to know about Maven 4" ([JUG Switzerland](https://www.jug.ch/), 🇨🇭 Bern)
 * 2025-08-21: "All you need to know about Maven 4" ([JUG Switzerland](https://www.jug.ch/), 🇨🇭 St. Gallen)